Skip to content

 States have already accepted the principle that Russian sovereign assets may and should serve Ukraine's needs.
 The debate has moved from whether to act to how to structure action that is lawful, durable, and fairly distributed.

-Dec.
-2025The Council of the EU enacted legislation indefinitely immobilizing Russian state assets until Russia ends its aggression and pays reparations — the first binding multilateral commitment of its kind.
+1. Dec 2025The Council of the EU enacted legislation indefinitely immobilising Russian state assets until Russia ends its aggression and pays reparations, the first binding multilateral commitment of its kind.

-Dec.
-2025The European Council agreed to a €90 billion ERA loan for Ukraine, explicitly reserving the right to use the frozen assets to repay the loan if Russia does not pay reparations — a direct invocation of the countermeasures framework.
+3. Dec 2025The European Council agreed to a €90 billion ERA loan for Ukraine, explicitly reserving the right to use the frozen assets to repay the loan if Russia does not pay reparations, a direct invocation of the countermeasures framework.

-When Western governments immobilized Russian central bank assets in February 2022, this constituted a lawful countermeasure under international law, whether or not it was labeled as such.
+When Western governments immobilised Russian central bank assets in February 2022, this constituted a lawful countermeasure under international law, whether or not it was labelled as such.
 Russia's wrongful conduct has not ceased; the countermeasure therefore remains fully justified.
 This is the foundation on which the transfer argument rests.

 IISS Legal Memo, May 2024 (Akande, Sands, Koh, Schrijver et al.), para.
 59

-A lawful transfer must meet four conditions: (1) be intended to induce compliance with Russia's obligations; (2) be proportionate to the injury suffered; (3) permit the resumption of normal legal relations; and (4) not infringe on inviolable obligations such as human rights protections.
+A lawful transfer must meet four conditions: (1) intended to induce compliance; (2) proportionate to the injury; (3) permitting the resumption of normal legal relations; (4) not infringing on inviolable obligations such as human-rights protections.
 All four are met.
 Russia's liability far exceeds the frozen amount; transferred amounts would be credited against that liability; and the countermeasure would terminate upon Russia's compliance.

 Would this violate Russia's sovereign immunity?